A DEEP COMMITMENT TO

 Generally speaking the answer is no. However, any value-add features such as a zipper closure would have to go through the same testing and claim confirmation process as the film itself.

-The most cost-effective sustainable packaging is to design the right size package and engineer the correct film thickness to meet the application at hand.
+Designing the right-size package and engineering the correct film thickness to meet the application at hand is the most cost-effective sustainable package.
 Simply reducing film gauge can eliminate a large amount of plastic being used.

-We believe that there will be a large increase in the use of Post Consumer Recycled (PCR) material in the coming years.
-This will be coupled with a reduction in the use of non-recylable packaging such as laminations incorporating dissimilar materials that cannot be recycled.
+We believe there will be a large increase in the use of Post Consumer Recycled (PCR) material in the coming years.
+This will be coupled with a reduction in the use of non-recyclable packaging, such as laminations incorporating dissimilar materials that cannot be recycled.